Wet Leg: Early lives and formation

 Merseyside-born Teasdale moved from Formby to the Isle of Wight when she was eight.
 She performed for many years on the Isle of Wight as a musician and pianist, and prior to forming Wet Leg was known as RHAIN and was linked to the music scene in Bristol.
 As RHAIN, Teasdale performed her song "Humdrum Drivel" in 2013.
 In 2014, she was photographed by Cosmopolitan magazine while attending the Isle of Wight music festival.

-Teasdale and Chambers first met at Platform One College of Music on the Isle of Wight while studying.
+Teasdale and Chambers first met at the stage school 'Platform One College of Music' on the Isle of Wight while studying.
 After ten years of friendship, they formed a band in 2019 under the name Wet Leg, and later signed with Domino Recording Company.
-Several different explanations have been given for how the band got their name: in a December 2021 interview, they said that they chose the name by picking different emoji combinations; in an April 2022 YouTube interview, the band said it came from an Isle of Wight slang to describe non-locals on the island - those who had crossed the Solent were said to have a "wet leg" from getting off the boat.
+Several different explanations have been given for how the band got their name: in a December 2021 interview, they said that they chose the name by picking different emoji combinations; in an April 2022 YouTube interview, the band said it came from an Isle of Wight slang to describe non-locals on the island—who had crossed the Solent were said to have a "wet leg" from getting off the boat.
 Former drummer Doug Richards, in a July 2023 interview, alleged that the name stemmed from a list of "stupid band names" that was added to "any time you’d think of a funny combination of words".
 He further alleged that the original "stupid band name" was Wet Book, but was misheard as Wet Leg.